 Things to Know Before You Retire at 62

 Just because you retire at 62, it does not mean you have to start collecting Social Security at 62.
-You will get a larger benefit by waiting to collect until you are older, and Social Security strategies exist that married couples can use to get more out of their joint benefits than they would get if they each make their claiming decisions independently.
+You will get a larger benefit by waiting to collect until you are older and using strategies for married couples to get more out of their joint benefits than they would get if they each make their claiming decisions independently.

 As a matter of fact, married couples who make strategic choices about how and when to collect benefits may receive many thousands more in benefits over their joint lifetimes than those who collect early with no analysis.
 You can use a Social Security calculator to see the difference between a good claiming decision and a poor one.